 Description: Mesophytic cove sites are highly diverse, closed-canopy hardwood forest occurring on mesic, sheltered sites (coves) at low- to moderate-elevation (300-1,100 m / 1000-3600 ft), and sometimes higher.
 They tend to occur in large patches (tens to hundreds of acres) on concave slopes that accumulate nutrients and moisture.
-These kinds of areas occur within the portion of the FSC US Appalachian region that is within the WWF Global 200 Appalachian & Mixed Mesophytic Forests ecoregion.
 They are characterized by high diversity and often great structural complexity.
 The ground level flora in particular has high species richness, often with abundant spring ephemerals.
 The forests often have a dense canopy, dominated by hardwoods with conifers also present.
 They are distinct and different from a homogenous yellow-poplar grove.
 Rich cove forests have very fertile soils with a diverse herb layer and contain few shrubs in the midstory.
 Acidic cove forests are less fertile than rich coves and typically have a thick evergreen midstory (rhododendron, etc.) that results in less diversity on the forest floor, but are otherwise similar - they have more acidic soils and more shrubs.
-[Sources: 125,241] This forest type can be defined using NatureServe's Ecological Classification Standard for the following ecological systems (with the first typically occurring west of the Allegheny Front, and the second occurring to the east):
+[Sources: 125,241] This forest type can be defined using NatureServe's Ecological